-8.22 At the meeting the Board again considered that it had acted within the rules of the EPPF and Eskom's MOI, and agreed that its decisions and actions had been reasonable and rational considering all the factors and dynamics at the time of the request for early retirement as well as when it was trying to conclude the contract of employment with Mr Molefe in February 2016.

-- of Mr Molefe's application for early retirement does not necessarily automatically mean that he ought to have been reinstated to the position of Group Chief Executive Officer.
+- At the meeting the Board again considered that it had acted within the rules of the EPPF and Eskom's MOi, and agreed that its decisions and actions had been reasonable and rational considering all the factors and dynamics at the time of the request for early retirement as well as when it was trying to conclude the contract of employment with Mr Molefe in February 2016. - I appreciate now that the mere rescission (if that is legally possible) of the acceptance of Mr Molefe's application for early retirement does not necessarily automatically mean that he ought to have been reinstated to the position of Group Chief Executive Officer.
 I say so as Mr Molefe's public statements were to the effect that he would be stepping down, and not that he would only do so if his application for early retirement was approved.
 Therefore, even if the acceptance of Mr Molefe's application for early retirement was rescinded, I now understand that it shouldn't necessarily follow that he should be reinstated to the position of Group Chie Executive Officer, as the position remained that he had de facto stepped down from that position.
 The Board, however, was never advised of this.
 On the contrary, the Board was advised that this was entirely lawful and acceptable.
 The Board was also not advised whether Mr Molefe's reinstatement required the approval of the Minister, which I now understand that it did. - 8.24 I was not privy to the negotiations around Mr Molefe's reinstatement.
 In this regard, the Chairman and Company Secretary attended a range of meetings with different stakeholders.